OffensiveTitle/TradeBot.py/README.md

 # TradeBot.py
-Python IBKR stock trading bot, very simple atm.
+A very simple IBKR stock trading bot by default set to trade 1 AMD stock at the current price, buys low then sells high.